theneva/dissertation/src/establish-framework.md

 ## Security

 Security can perhaps be considered an Architecturally Significant Requirement, but is a large enough field that to be included as a separate criterion.
-Security areas to consider include:

-- Firewalling of services (when the service API is intended for internal use only)
+An important discussion that is not handled by this thesis is whether services should be directly available to the public, or behind a firewall with functionality exposed through a public API per _system_ that serves as a specification of the system itself.
+Request authentication is an important factor that may impact the overall performance of the system considerably, as interdependent microservices will sometimes make repeated calls to the same endpoints.

-- Securing connections with HTTPS (generating and updating certificates can be difficult given uptime requirements) (honorary mention to Let's Encrypt)
+The obvious downside of building a public API to expose functionality per system is that building the API itself may take considerable time: it is yet another application to configure, develop, and maintain.
+Upsides of using a public API include the abillities to handle user authentication per system; short-circuit requests to failing services and provide reasonable responses; and combine requests to multiple services on the server environment, where developers have control over the computing resources, as opposed to in a client such as a web browser.

 ## Conclusion: The framework